bsvars/bpvars/README.md

 <!-- -->

     **************************************************|
-    bvarPANELs: Forecasting with Bayesian Hierarchical|
+    bpvars: Forecasting with Bayesian Hierarchical    |
                 Panel Vector Autoregressions          |
     **************************************************|
      Progress of the MCMC simulation for 10000 draws